-Actuarial Science Investment Management Marketing
+Actuarial Science Investment Management

 Prospective students must apply in writing to the Programme Director: Private Sector Management prior to registering for the degree.
-Honours courses can only be taken with the appropriate undergraduate subjects as foundation.
+Honours modules can only be taken with the appropriate undergraduate subjects as foundation.
 (See prerequisites above.)

-The degree comprises six courses plus a short dissertation.
-All the elective courses are not necessarily offered each year.
+The degree comprises six modules plus a short dissertation.
+All the elective modules are not necessarily offered each year.